gatsbyjs/gatsby-graphql-toolkit/README.md

 The toolkit is in alpha stage, so **expect breaking changes**.

+## Get Help

+Check out the [#gatsby-graphql-toolkit](https://discord.gg/RT2Wqr8) channel on Gatsby Discord.
+Your feedback and feature requests are very welcome!

 ## Important Note

 This is a temporary repository.
 Eventually it will be merged into gatsby monorepo.